plausible/website/_articles/open_source_web_analytics.md

 ---
 layout: article
-title: Why you should consider using an open source web analytics tool
+title: "Plausible: Open source Google Analytics alternative"
-description: Plausible is an open source website analytics tool you can use to check site traffic.
-It is a simple and privacy-friendly alternative to Google Analytics.
+description: Plausible is an open source analytics tool you can use to check web traffic.
+It is a simple, lightweight and privacy-friendly Google Analytics alternative.
 permalink: /open-source-website-analytics
 ---
-Plausible is a simple and privacy-friendly website analytics tool.
+Plausible Analytics is an open source, simple, lightweight and privacy-friendly website analytics tool.
 One aspect that makes Plausible different from many of the other web analytics tools such as Google Analytics is the fact that Plausible is fully open-source software.
 Let's take a look at what that means exactly.

 1. Ordered list
 {:toc}